Anwaydeep2000/Anwaydeep2000/README.md

 - 👋 Hi, I’m @Anwaydeep2000
-- 👀 I’m interested in Python Programming
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning  Data science & Machine learning
+- 🌱 I’m currently working as a programer Analyst at Cognizant
 - 📫 How to reach me https://www.linkedin.com/in/anwaydeep-nath-1a8516200

 <!---